 If an OpenVPN server isn't configured yet the page will look as follows:

-Country - This field contains the 2-character ISO format country code.
+Country - there is the 2-character ISO format country code in this field.
 For example, GB is the valid country code for Great Britain, and US is the valid code for the United States.
-To locate a specific country code, you may take a look at the following page Country Codes;
+To locate a specific country code, visit Country Codes;

-State/province - U.S. and Canadian customers must enter a State or Province name.
+Province/state - U.S. and Canadian customers need to enter a State or Province name.
 Do not abbreviate.
 In the United States, if your organization is incorporated, for instance, in the state of Delaware, but is operating within California, use California;

-City/Locality - Mandatory field usually denotes the city in which the organization is located.
+City/Locality - Mandatory field, usually denotes the city in which the organization is located.
 Do not use abbreviations.
 For example, spell "Saint Louis", instead of "St. Louis".
 If the organization is registered only locally, for example, its business license is registered with the City Clerk; the Locality/City field must contain the name of the city where it is registered.
-International customers must enter either a City/Locality or a State/Province field;
+International customers need to enter either a City/Locality or a State/Province field;

-Now the OpenVPN server has to be configured and enabled:
+Now the OpenVPN server needs to be configured and enabled:

 Once the server is configured, let's add a client.

 Specify the connection name, IP and routes if needed.
-By clicking on the "?" next to Routes a list with the syntax of routes will appear:
+You can also write a comment.
+By clicking on the "i" (info) next to Routes, a list with the syntax of routes will appear:

-Once the client connection is created, let's download credentials:
+Once the client connection is created, let's download credentials (Download config):

-With this action a "zip" archive will be downloaded with following files:
+After this, a "zip" archive will be downloaded with the following files:

 We're going to create a VPN connection between Splynx (with OpenVPN server) and a desktop using Ubuntu.